 3.2 Experimental design

 Some ideal experiments to test the model sensitivity to river water level and river bed water conductivity were established for the 213 Bridge section.
 The CLM_RIV model was run at this section to simulate a riparian zone within 3000 m of the southeast riverbank using a horizontal resolution of 60 m.
 The simulation period covered the whole year of 2012 using a time step of 1800 s.
 The atmospheric forcing data were obtained from the China Meteorological Administration Land Data Assimilation System (CLDAS) and developed by the National Meteorological Information Center (NMIC).
 This high-quality data set combines field observations, remote sensing data and numerical products at a horizontal resolution of 0.0625 degrees.
 Initial conditions for the simulation were obtained from a 700-year “spin-up” run conducted using the original version of CLM4.5 (without groundwater lateral flow) and cyclically using the CLDAS dataset.
-We conducted two sensitivity experiments.
+The choice of 700 “spin-up” years was based on the user’s guide of CLM (Chapter 4 of Kluzek 2013) showing that when the biogeochemistry carbon-nitrogen module of CLM is turned on, the model should be at least run for 700 years to get a steady state because the magnitudes of carbon and nitrogen fluxes are very small (Oleson et al. 2013).
+For each situation—case (a): the river recharging groundwater and case (b): the groundwater recharging river—we conducted two sensitivity experiments for each case.
 The first of these examined the sensitivity of the model predictions to changes in the river water level.
-Four constant river elevations were considered: hr = 1493.1 m, 1492.1 m, 1491.1 m and 1490.1 m.
-The hydraulic conductivity of the river bed (Kr) was fixed at 7.4 m d-1.
+Four constant river elevations were considered: in the case (a), the four river elevations were hr = 1493.1 m, 1492.1 m, 1491.1 m and 1490.1 m, and in the case (b), the four river elevations were hr = 1483.1 m, 1478.1 m, 1473.1 m and 1468.1 m.
+The hydraulic conductivity of the river bed (Kr) was fixed at 7.4 m d-1 for both cases.
 The second experiment tested the sensitivity of the model to changes in the hydraulic conductivity of the river bed.
-In this experiment, the boundary condition of the river water level was fixed at hr = 1491.1 m and four sets of river hydraulic conductivities were prescribed: Kr = 3 m d-1, 6 m d-1, 12 m d-1 and 24 m d-1.
+In this experiment, the boundary condition of the river water level was fixed at hr = 1491.1 m in the case (a) and hr = 1478.1 m in the case (b).
+The four sets of river hydraulic conductivities were prescribed: Kr = 3 m d-1, 6 m d-1, 12 m d-1 and 24 m d-1 both for cases.